HUPO-PSI/mzQC/docs/pages/worked-examples/intro_set.md

 ],
 ```

-Let's dive into an example metric, like the "protein contaminant intensity ratio."
+Let's dive into an example metric, like the "contaminant protein abundance ratio."
 This metric quantifies the abundance arising from known contaminant proteins (like keratins from skin or BSA from sample buffers) compared to the total abundance across all proteins in the sample.
 High levels of contaminants can indicate issues with sample preparation or handling, leading to potential biases in the data analysis.